kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

     });

-  // the default value for the "cluster" option is "true" context.accessors.sdk.realtime.subscribe(
+  // the default value for the "replicate" option is "true" context.accessors.sdk.realtime.subscribe(
     'nyc-open-data',
     'green-taxi',